More space for cyclists and pedestrians on Van Woustraat

 Safer

 The main purpose was to create a safer street, says Hans Groot, neighbourhood manager with the municipality of Amsterdam.
-‘There was far too little space for cyclists on the very narrow cycle lanes here.’
+‘There was far too little space for cyclists on the very narrow cycle lanes.’
 In addition, there were of course other interests to take into account, such as those of shop owners.
 Groot: ‘The street needed to remain accessible, so we created loading and unloading areas.’
 Cars that need to be there can come, but it is no longer a through route for cars.
 All of this combined means a major improvement for cyclists and pedestrians.

 Puzzle

-This result took some doing, for about ten years there has been talk about adjustments.
-In 2015, city council adopted a motion to make the street car-quiet and to introduce a filter (knip)) for car traffic.
+This result took some doing.
+For about ten years there has been talk about adjustments.
+In 2015, city council adopted a motion to make the street car-quiet and to introduce a filter (knip) for car traffic.
 How to achieve this was quite a puzzle, says Groot.
 ‘We couldn’t make a physical filter, because the tram needs to pass.
 We couldn’t install speed bumps, because of the tram tracks, or move the pavement.

 Preventing through traffic

-Filter only with traffic signs
+Up till August ’24: Filter only with traffic signs

-Filter with bollards and traffic signs
+Since August ’24: Filter with bollards and traffic signs

 Stressful